REGISTRATION GUIDE

 What Is NAPIT?

-Unlike NICEIC, which focuses exclusively on the electrical trade, NAPIT covers multiple building trades under one umbrella — electrical, gas (as a Gas Safe Operator Scheme), plumbing, heating, ventilation, and building fabric.
-This makes NAPIT particularly popular with multi-trade contractors who want a single scheme membership covering all their trades, rather than separate registrations with different bodies.
+NAPIT covers several building trades under one umbrella — electrical, gas (as a Gas Safe Operator Scheme), plumbing, heating, ventilation, and building fabric.
+That makes it popular with multi-trade contractors who want a single scheme membership covering everything they do, rather than separate registrations with different bodies.

 Free download